Murders of Kerry Graham and Francine Trimble: Identification

-Some contemporary missing persons reports had erroneously listed the date of Graham and Trimble's disappearance as being 24 December 1979, whereas Graham had been reported missing by her mother on 24 December 1978.
-Furthermore, all primary sources pertaining to the two decedents had listed Graham's remains as being those of a male until DNA testing conducted in 2014 concluded her remains were actually those of a female.
-When these errors had been corrected, as a result of the renewed publicity and focus on the case following the 2012 screening of the BBC America series highlighting the work of forensic artists at the National Center for Missing and Exploited Children, a sibling of Kerry Graham contacted authorities voicing her concerns one of the decedents may be her missing sister, adding that at the time of her disappearance, she had been in the company of Francine Trimble.
-As investigators had initially concluded the two girls were likely together at the time of their disappearance, DNA samples were obtained from family members of both girls.
-These samples were entered into both the National Missing and Unidentified Persons System and the National Center for Missing & Exploited Children databases for comparison with nationwide unsolved murders and unidentified decedents (within which the subjects of whose DNA, odontological, anthropological, and other general information already exists).
-(Note: DNA samples had been obtained from both decedents by the University of North Texas in 2011, following a further exhumation of their remains resulting from the collaboration between the BBC America network and the National Center for Missing and Exploited Children.)
+All primary sources pertaining to the two decedents had listed Graham's remains as being those of a male until genetic testing conducted in 2014 concluded her remains were actually those of a female.
+In addition, some contemporary missing persons reports had erroneously listed the date of Graham and Trimble's disappearance as being December 24, 1979, whereas Graham had been reported missing by her mother on December 24, 1978, and Trimble within twenty-four hours of her disappearance.
+Due to these initial errors, Graham and Trimble had never been listed as possible candidates to be considered as the decedents until these errors had been corrected.

+As a result of the renewed publicity and focus on the case following the 2012 screening of the BBC America series highlighting the work of forensic artists at the NCMEC, a sibling of Kerry Graham contacted authorities to voice her concerns that one of the decedents may be her missing sister, adding that at the time of her disappearance, she had been in the company of Francine Trimble.
+Shortly thereafter, DNA samples were obtained from family members of both girls.
+These samples were entered into both the National Missing and Unidentified Persons System and the NCMEC DNA databases for comparison with nationwide unsolved murders and unidentified decedents.
+(Note: DNA samples had been obtained from both decedents by the University of North Texas in 2011, following a further exhumation of their remains resulting from the collaboration between the BBC America network and the National Center for Missing & Exploited Children.)

 "We are not satisfied with identification; we are dedicated to finding out what happened."

 — Detective Quincy Cromer, addressing the media to announce the formal identifications of Kerry Graham and Francine Trimble.
 February 2016.